 Hamilton was executed in 1540, for conspiracy to assassinate the king.
 His work was continued by others and completed three years later.
 Much of what remains today dates to this period.

-Such was its new air of invincibility that Sir Ralph Sadler, English ambassador to Scotland reportedly told Henry VIII that Blackness was impregnable.
+Such was its new air of invincibility that Sir Ralph Sadler, English ambassador to Scotland reportedly told Henry VIII that the castle was impregnable.

 In the same year that the reconstruction was completed, Cardinal David Beaton of St Andrews and regent to the infant Mary Queen of Scots. became one of the many prisoners incarcerated in this grim fortress.

-During this time the castle was used as the main ammunition depot for a combined French and Scottish army.
+During this time it was used as the main ammunition depot for a combined French and Scottish army.